 The FDA granted an EUA on May 1 allowing remdesivir to be administered by healthcare providers to treat suspected or laboratory-confirmed COVID-19 in adults and children hospitalized with severe disease.
 The US Department of Health and Human Services (HHS) is allocating remdesivir to state health departments to distribute.
-Per CDPH, “California's first allocation of remdesivir from the federal government is scheduled to arrive on 5.12.20 and will consist of 30 cases of 40 doses each.
-Each patient course requires between 6-11 doses.
-This amount will allow us to treat between 109-200 patients.
-CDPH is allocating the 1,200 doses proportionately to counties based on the number of hospitalized patients.”
+The California Department of Public Health (CDPH) is allocating doses proportionately to counties based on the number of hospitalized patients The CDPH current remdesivir allocations and related information can be found on the CDPH COVID-19 Guidance Documents webpage (search “Remdesivir” to find the section).

 All COVID-19 associated deaths must be reported immediately by healthcare providers.
 All other COVID-19 cases must be reported by healthcare providers within a day.
 All SARS-CoV-2 test results must also be reported by laboratories within a day.
 View Provider Reporting for more information.